secfb/kxss/README.md

 ```
 ./kxss -h

+Usage of ./kxss:
+  -f string
--f string     file containing URLs to process
+        file containing URLs to process
+  -o string
--o string     file to write output to
+        file to write output to
+  -w int
+        number of worker goroutines (default 40)
 ```
 #### Workflow with Katana
 `kxss` integrates well with `katana`, a web crawler for discovering URLs.